-Today in Hip-Hop: Drake Releases ‘So Far Gone’ Mixtape
+Drake Drops ‘So Far Gone’ Mixtape – Today in Hip-Hop

 On this day, Feb.
 13, in hip-hop history...

-2009: Canadian rapper Drake was already a somewhat buzzed-about underground rapper in 2008, but the release of his third mixtape, So Far Gone, sent him to the stratosphere.
+2009: Canadian rapper, Drake, was already a somewhat buzzed-about underground rapper in 2008, but the release of his third mixtape, So Far Gone, exactly ten years ago today, sent him to the stratosphere.

-With his previous two tapes, 2006's Room for Improvement and 2007's Comeback Season, Drake was making a name for himself but hadn't truly crossed over.
-Once he dropped So Far Gone, he quickly turned into a household name and began a path that lead to him being one of the most famous rappers in modern hip-hop.
+With his previous two tapes, 2006's Room for Improvement and 2007's Comeback Season, Drake was making a name for himself, but hadn't truly crossed over.
+Once he dropped So Far Gone, he quickly turned into a household name and began a path that led to him being one of the most famous rappers in modern hip-hop.

-The sound of So Far Gone was unique for it's time; purely atmospheric and dictated by emotion, a direct contrast to tough guy street rap of the past.
-At the time, Drake admitted that he, along with the project's main producer, Noah "40" Shebib, drew their inspiration from Kanye Wests' 808s & Heartbreak.
+The overall sound of So Far Gone was unique for its time; purely atmospheric and dictated by emotion, a direct contrast to tough guy, street rap of the past.
+At the time, Drake admitted that he, along with the project's main producer, Noah "40" Shebib, drew their inspiration from Kanye West's 808s & Heartbreak.
 Their spin on ’Ye's soundscape caught on, and is still imitated to this day.

-So Far Gone as a mixtape was about Drake's struggles with newfound fame, and being honest about the relationships in his life, platonic or otherwise.
+So Far Gone, as a mixtape, covered subject matter like Drake's struggles with newfound fame and being honest about the relationships in his life -- platonic or otherwise.
 Something about his earnestness sent him to the top, and the singles tell that story clearly.
-"Best I Ever Had," a heartfelt ode to a woman in his life, peaked at No. 2 on the Billboard Hot 100, and also went double platinum.
+"Best I Ever Had," a heartfelt ode to a woman in his life, peaked at No. 2 on the Billboard Hot 100 and also went double platinum.
 The following single, the Trey Songz-assisted "Successful," also did well, hitting No. 17 on the same chart and being certified gold.

-The tape was well-received, and Drake found himself in the midst of a huge label bidding war for his services.
-As history would have it, he settled in on Lil Wayne's Young Money, and helped lead Cash Money Records into its next era.
+The tape was definitely well-received overall, and Drake found himself in the midst of a huge label bidding war for his services.
+As history would have it, he settled in on Lil Wayne's Young Money imprint, and helped lead Cash Money Records into its next era.